gamestrafe/thedivision2/source/_pages/clans.md

     description: You can form player clans in The Division 2 with up to 50 accounts.
 All details about clans can be found here.
 ---

+You can create in-game clans, in the White House, after recruiting Grace Larson to your Base of Operations.
+Creation can be done alone, but for the progression system to kick in, you need at least 4 players in your clan.

-You can create clans with up to 50 accounts (each having up to 4 characters).
+Clans can have up to 50 accounts (each having up to 4 characters) in them.

 Clans can talk over 2 voice channels, each with a maximum of 25 people in it.
 There is a clan feed available to keep everyone in the clan informed about activity and progression.